bluecolab/BlueColab_MobileDataViz/README.md

 1. Clone the repository `git clone https://github.com/bluecolab/BlueColab_MobileDataViz.git`.
     1. We use [git 🔗](https://git-scm.com/) for version control.
 For installing git, please see the [git website 🔗](https://git-scm.com/).
 2. To get started on the frontend, see [here](./aquawatch_mobile_app/README.md)
-3. To get started on the backend, see [here](./backend_py/README.md)
-4. For details on the app internals, please see our [Wiki](https://github.com/bluecolab/BlueColab_MobileDataViz/wiki/).
+3. For details on the app internals, please see our [Wiki](https://github.com/bluecolab/BlueColab_MobileDataViz/wiki/).
 <hr>

 ### Wiki (technical breakdown)